-The Monte Luco with its two peaks is almost 2,500 m high and the highest elevation in the Nonsberg Group.
+Mt.
+Luco with its two peaks is almost 2,500 m high and therefore the highest elevation of the Nonsberg Group

-Between the upper Val di Non and the Val d'Ultimo the highest mountain of the Nonsberg Group is located: the Monte Luco (Laugenspitze, in German) with 2,434 m asl.
+Between the Upper Val di Non and the Val d'Ultimo valleys the highest mountain of the Nonsberg Group is located: the Monte Luco (Laugenspitze, in German) with 2,434 m a.s.l.
 The double peak divides the mountain into the Monte Luco and the Piccolo (Small) Luco.
 Its rocks are mainly porphyry, the two peaks are remains of a volcano.
 The higher peak - Mt.
 Luco (2,434 m a.s.l.) - is separated from the Piccolo Luco (2,297 m a.s.l.) by Lake Luco.

 Beneath the summit the border to the neighbouring province of Trentino is located as well as the Passo delle Palade, the connection with the Valle dell'Adige valley in South Tyrol.
 A popular excursion destination is also the Luco Mountain Hut which is located a bit below at about 1,853 m a.s.l.
 Already in 1552 the Monte Luco was climbed for the first time and still today it is well-known for its gorgeous panoramic view, ranging from the Texel Group in the north to the Ortles Alps in the west, and further to the Dolomites and the Brenta and Presanella Groups in the Trentino.